Skip to content

 Notes

-You can absolutely use a standard charcoal grill to smoke food in, and if you like to grill and smoke then take a look at pellet grills like Traeger or even a stone style grill, the Big Green Egg.
+You can absolutely smoke these ribs on a standard charcoal grill, and if you like to grill and smoke, you should consider pellet grills or even a stone-style grill.

 Seasoning Note: Season, do not cake the rub on it.
 It should not be a thickly coated rub.